inmindos/thinking-flaws/Out-group homogeneity bias.md

 ### Cause

-less attention is paid to differences between outgroup members and this leads to perceptions of outgroup homogeneity.
+less attention is paid to differences between out-group members and this leads to perceptions of out-group homogeneity.

 ### Consequences

 - People of other races seem to look more alike than members of one's own race.
 - Leads to stereotyping.